Arizona Liability Law

 Can You File a Lawsuit?

 Yes, if you or a loved one has experienced nursing home negligence or abuse, you may be able to file a lawsuit to recover compensation for your losses.
 If the standard of care is not up to par and there are signs of abuse you may be able to seek compensation.
 Compensation may include medical expenses, pain and suffering, emotional distress, and other damages.
 Suing a nursing home for negligence can be complex, but an experienced nursing home negligence lawyer can help you navigate the legal process.
 Our attorneys will work to hold those responsible accountable for their actions.
+If you suspect that your loved one has been a victim of nursing home negligence or abuse, it is essential to take immediate action.
+To file a lawsuit, you need to prove that:- Your loved one was a resident of the nursing home or long-term care facility

 - The nursing home or its staff members owed a duty of care to your loved one